14ALF/CAB222_Networks/README.md

 These practicals help bridge theory with real networking tasks and reinforce skills used by network professionals.

-📖 Assessment Overview

-Assessment in this unit often includes:

-Group Project Report + Presentation – practical network analysis and security investigation.
-Weekly practical labs – scored based on completion and correct use of network tools.
-Final written exam – multiple‑choice and problem‑solving questions covering lectures & tutorials.

 Completing CAB222 equips with practical and theoretical capabilities in:

-✅ Networking design and implementation
+-✅ Networking design and implementation
-✅ Protocol analysis and troubleshooting
+-✅ Protocol analysis and troubleshooting
-✅ Packet capture and interpretation
+-✅ Packet capture and interpretation
-✅ Security analysis in networked environments
+-✅ Security analysis in networked environments
-✅ Use of professional networking tools
+-✅ Use of professional networking tools

 These skills are valuable for roles such as:
 - Network Technician